KILTprotocol/docs/docs/concepts/07_dip/03_consumer.md

 For identifiers, if the provider establishes that an identifier is a public key, the consumer pallet must use the same definition.
 You must configure other definitions for an identifier, such as a simple integer or a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) in the same way.

-The pallet allows the consumer runtime to define some `LocalIdentityInfo` associated with each identifier, which the pallet's proof verifier can access and optionally modify upon proof verification.
+The pallet allows the consumer runtime to define some `LocalIdentityInfo` associated with each identifier, which is additional information the pallet's proof verifier can access and optionally modify upon proof verification.
 Any changes made to the `LocalIdentityInfo` will be persisted if the identity proof is verified correctly and the extrinsic executed successfully.

 If the consumer does not need to store anything in addition to the information an identity proof conveys, they can use an empty tuple `()` for the local identity info.